rafailpapastamou/cinema-booking-app/README.md

 ## Getting Started

 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.
+You can also download the APK file to explore the app without setting up your own database.

 ### Prerequisites